 Ophthalmology injections and excision skin lesion cost weights revised

-A new section listing all NZ DRGs and DRG mappings has been added to the end of this document
+A new section listing all NZ DRGs and DRG mappings was added, see Appendix 6

 New facility added to the casemix eligible facilities list.
-The facility is:
+The facility was:

 Mater Misericordiae Health Services, Brisbane (9136)

-Primary maternity – tables for initial filters, flags, RVUs and the flow diagram have all been revised
+Primary maternity – tables for initial filters, flags, RVUs and the flow diagram were revised

 Same day blood transfusion – PU allocation rule revised

-Deleted wording in section Designated Hospital for Casemix Revenue
+Deleted wording in section Designated Hospital for Casemix Revenue.

 Same Day (SD) and One Day (OD) Designations

 For the DRGs designated SD on the cost weight schedule a same day weight is calculated from same day event costs even if the low boundary is 0.
 Similarly, for an OD designation separate same day and one day weights are calculated from the costs of the respective event types even if the low boundary is 1.
+Two new designations have been introduced in WIESNZ16.
+These are:

+B82B Chronic and Unspecified Paraplegia/Quadriplegia W or W/O OR Procedures W Severe CC has been given an OD designation

+C60B Acute and Major Eye Infections W/O CC has been given a SD designation.

 Areas for Change in the Future

 The current cost weight schedule is based solely on New Zealand costs and other data elements.
 This allows changes to be made to the way weights are developed as cost profiles and other aspects of New Zealand’s hospital data becomes better understood.